 I would make one point here.
 Ensure the computer is a quiet one.
 If it has a noisy cooling fan you may need a longer USB cable so you can move it away from the Yeti to prevent the noise from being picked up.

 With the PC and Yeti connected you can move on to the next step.
 Plug one end of the audio cable into the 3.5mm TRS socket on the base of the Yeti.
 Make sure the jack is fully inserted so the connection is properly made.

 The jack on the other end of the audio cable should be inserted in the mic in the socket on the camera.
 Usually, it’s under a protective flap on the side of the camera.
 On my Canon EOS R, all the input/output ports are on the left side of the camera (looking from the rear).

 If your camera has a headphone output plug in your headphones.
 Fortunately, my EOS R has a headphone socket, but many other cameras, like the Canon EOS M50, don’t.
-The reason it is worthwhile monitoring your sound is because when you get your files onto your computer to begin editing, at that point it’s too late to discover the sound wasn’t quite right.
+The reason it is worthwhile monitoring your sound is that when you get your files onto your computer to begin editing, at that point it’s too late to discover the sound wasn’t quite right.